 1.3 User Profile

 Our target group for this website is going to be solely college aged students, and those currently enrolled at universities.
 Being that our website is specifically marketed towards college students being able to sell their used items when they move out, graduate, or just have something they want to get rid of.
-One of the requirements to create an account on our website will be to have a ‘.edu’ email account, this will be to ensure that only college students are signing up for our service.

 2 External Interfaces

-Main interaction is directly with a website which the application will be based on.
-Certain APIs may be used for the messaging system and for scaling the website to mobile size.
-A database will be used to store information from the website.
+Our main interaction is directly with a website which the application will be based on.
+There will be a comprehensive user interface, and data storage.

 2.1 User Interface